 If trees are retained or planted too close to occupied buildings and / or garden amenity space, it is sometimes claimed that they can cause excessive shade or anxiety, which interferes with the normal use of the property.
 In extreme cases, this can result in pressure from future owners to fell or severely prune, thus reducing the long-term contribution of the trees to local character.
 The counter position to this is that the benefits from trees close to occupied areas significantly outweigh any disadvantages caused by shade or anxiety, so there can be a range of perspectives.
 It is also relevant that important trees can be protected using tree preservation orders, which come with an overarching presumption to retain protected trees unless the normal use of the property is harmed to a significant extent.
 There is little published evidence to support either of the extremes, which means that each case must be intelligently assessed on its own merits and interpreted in the context of the experience of the assessor.
-Specific to this site careful design work informed by comprehensive tree constraints have enabled the indicative 'proving' layout to be advanced to a stage where it is reasonable to state that there is sustainable separation between retained trees and occupied structures.
-Additionally, these sustainable separation distances are reflective of relationships/situations already established within the existing residential development to the north and therefore can be held as site specific evidence to support the position that there will be no adverse impact because of future pressure to fell or severely prune retained trees once the development is completed and occupied.
+I have considered all the relevant issues in this situation and is my opinion that there will be no adverse impacts because of future pressure to fell or severely prune retained trees once the development is completed and occupied.